 - Gooden, Van Slyke, Puckett, McGwire, Clemens and Pendleton had careers that started the late 80s but who flourished mostly in the 1990s.

 But, I think the point is made, especially when it comes to pitchers.
 So I left all these players in.

 Here’s a couple other ways to look at the best players of the 1980s.
 Here’s a list of the top 20 positional players by “Win Shares” for the decade (data cut and pasted from an online forum).
-As with above, blue=hall of famer while red
+As with above, blue=hall of famer while red indicates not.

 1. Rickey Henderson 289

 9. George Brett 229

 11. Pedro Guerrero 221